 Learn to Row Summer Camp

-Wakefield Crew is offering an introduction to the sport of rowing to incoming freshmen to Wakefield as well as rising 7th and 8th graders in Arlington.
-Each week-long camp will be held at the Anacostia Community Boathouse with bus transport provided from Wakefield High School.
-Our bus will leave Wakefield at 8:30AM and return at 3:00PM each day.
-Rowers will have two rowing sessions with a lunch break in-between.
+Wakefield Crew offers an introduction to the sport of rowing to incoming freshmen to Wakefield as well as rising 7th and 8th graders in Arlington.
+Each week-long camp is held at the Anacostia Community Boathouse with bus transport provided from Wakefield High School.
+Our bus leaves Wakefield at 8:30AM and returns at 3:00PM each day.
+Rowers have two rowing sessions with a lunch break in-between.

 Basics of the rowing stroke

 Fundamental rowing topics such as ratio and timing